Jmao-github/coder-bug-tracker/.notes/meeting_notes.md

 - Added database constraint to enforce valid status values
 - Created parallel data fetching strategy for status metrics reliability
 - Updated all relevant components for consistent status display and behavior

+### 2025-05-09T23:14:39.453-04:00 | Enhanced Issue Management Features
+- Replaced "10xCoder" category with "Tool" for clarity and consistency
+- Fixed inconsistency in total issue count by properly handling status values
+- Added sequential ID system alongside UUIDs for better issue tracking
+- Standardized status field options to five canonical values
+- Implemented status-based filtering when clicking status summary tiles
+- Added microanimations for smoother transitions between filtered views
+- Updated category highlighting logic for status-filtered views
+- Fixed "Show More/Less" functionality in the IssueCard component
+- Simplified comment section by leveraging profile context

+### 2025-05-09T23:49:46.963-04:00 | Archive Functionality Implementation
+- Added `archived_at` column to the issues table
+- Updated issue service to store timestamp when archiving an issue
+- Modified issue filtering to exclude archived issues from standard views
+- Created special handling for archived status in filter dropdown
+- Enhanced database queries to properly handle archived vs. active issues
+- Updated UI to ensure archived issues only appear when explicitly filtered
+- Added data migration to set archived_at for existing archived issues
+- Implemented unit tests to verify archive functionality behavior

+### 2025-05-10T00:15:32.123-04:00 | Archive Functionality Fixes
+- Fixed issue with archived issues not appearing when explicitly filtered
+- Simplified status filtering logic to use direct database queries by status
+- Improved archive status handling in IssueList component
+- Added more robust error handling and logging for archive functionality
+- Enhanced fetchIssuesByStatus function to properly handle all status types
+- Improved type safety for status filtering in React components
+- Fixed edge cases with IssueList component state management for archived issues